EnzeZhu2001/UNetMamba/README.md

 ## 🎯Testing

-"-c" denotes the path of the config, Use different **config** to test different models in different datasets.
+"-c" denotes the path of the config, Use different **config** to test different models in different datasets

 "-o" denotes the output path

 "-t" denotes the test time augmentation (TTA), can be [None, 'lr', 'd4'], default is None, 'lr' is flip TTA, 'd4' is multiscale TTA

 "--rgb" denotes whether to output masks in RGB format

 **1️⃣LoveDA** ([Online Testing](https://codalab.lisn.upsaclay.fr/competitions/421))